2018 Armistice 100th Anniversary

 Wednesday November 14

 Enjoy a full free day at your leisure in the fantastic city of London, England.
-Overnight London - hotel tba.
+Overnight London.
 Breakfast.

 Thursday November 15